narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 ---

 # PHASE 20 — Store Monitoring & Automated Actions

+**Updated Scope:**
+Treat this phase as the **DEO Event Engine**.
+Store, content, and catalog changes should be converted into structured events that can trigger multi-engine optimization workflows (SEO fixes, product metadata updates, schema changes, AI answer profile refreshes, and social posts).
+This is the backbone that keeps EngineO.ai continuously in sync with the merchant's evolving store and content.

 **Goal:** Implement an event-driven Shopify monitoring engine.
 This is one of your strongest differentiators.